-What difference does operational NPS do to an organization with an already large focus on good customer experiences?
+What difference does operational NPS make to an organization with an already large focus on good customer experiences?

-Via nps.today, Eurodan-Huse has systemized the surveys of customer satisfaction.
-Through 11 surveys spread out on the customer journey, in just a short time they have reached great insight in what the succeed in where they can improve the customer experience.
+Via nps.today, eurodan-huse has systemized the surveys of customer satisfaction.
+Through 11 surveys spread out on the customer journey, in just a short time they have gained great insight into what they succeed in and where they can improve the customer experience.
 And the customers are not fed up with the large number of surveys.

-The introduction of nps.today has helped Eurodan-Huse improving the relationship between customer end employee and shown areas where the dialogue could be improved.
-Several times the surveys have surprised the employees and shown that what, in their views was a good dialogue, was not perceived in the same way by the customer.
-The NPS surveys has done more than just improve the relation between Eurodan-Huse and their customers.
-They have also granted the managers a better insight in their own employees.
+The introduction of nps.today has helped eurodan-huse improve the relationship between customer and employee and shown areas where the dialogue could be improved.
+Several times the surveys have surprised the employees and shown that what, in their views, was a good dialogue, was not perceived in the same way by the customer.
+The NPS surveys has done more than just improve the relation between eurodan-huse and their customers.
+They have also granted the managers a better insight into their own employees.

-If he has to point out one thing that has made the biggest improvement for Eurodan-Huse, Rasmus Dahl does not hesitate to say:
+If he must point out one thing that has made the biggest improvement for eurodan-huse, Rasmus Dahl does not hesitate to say:

 It has shown us the importance of, that it is us who are controlling the communication with the customers, instead of the opposite where they must seek a dialogue with us themselves